Get Karl! Oh Soo-jung: Plot

-Throughout her school days, Oh Soo-jung (Uhm Jung-hwa) was the girl every boy wanted to date and every girl wanted to be.
-But having watched her poor family disintegrate after her mother abandoned her incompetent father, Soo-jung naturally became cynical and demanding when it came to picking her choice of man.
+Throughout her school days, Oh Soo-jung (Uhm Jung-hwa) was the girl every boy wanted to date, and every girl wanted to be.
+But having watched her poor family disintegrate after her mother abandoned her incompetent father, Soo-jung naturally becomes cynical and demanding when it comes to picking her choice of man.
 She dates Go Man-soo (Oh Ji-ho), an Ivy League law student, despite the lack of physical attraction (he is overweight and nerdy).
-But the moment she finds out that he failed his bar exam, poor Man-soo gets dumped.
-But eight years later, the tables are turned.
+But the moment she finds out that he has failed his bar exam, poor Man-soo gets dumped.
+Eight years later, the tables are turned.
 Soo-jung, now in her thirties, is no longer in demand.
 The former "it girl" has since fallen from grace.
-She manages the jewelry store owned by a less attractive schoolmate who married a lawyer and now barks at Soo-jung every chance she gets.
+She manages a jewelry store owned by a less attractive schoolmate who married a lawyer, and now barks at Soo-jung every chance she gets.

 Man-soo returns from the States a changed man; he has transformed into famous, rich, hunky pro-golfer Karl Go.
-He hires Jung Woo-tak (Kang Sung-jin) to play a wealthy bachelor, and once Soo-jungs fall in love with him, he's to jilt her at the altar, just like she did to Man-soo.
-Meanwhile, Karl pretends to be the debt-ridden boyfriend of Soo-jung's boarder Yook Dae-soon (Park Da-an).
+He hires Jung Woo-tak (Kang Sung-jin) to play a wealthy bachelor, and once Soo-jung falls in love with him, he's to jilt her at the altar in the same way she jilted Man-soo.
+Meanwhile, Karl pretends to be the debt-ridden boyfriend of Soo-jung's boarder, Yook Dae-soon (Park Da-an).
 But his revenge plans go awry when he and Soo-jung fall in love with each other again.
 On her wedding day to Woo-tak, Soo-jung runs away and chooses Karl despite believing he's poor.
-Bitter that Karl chose a girdle-clad "old maid" over her, Dae-soon not only steals her creative ideas for jewelry design but reveals to Soo-jung that Karl has been making a fool of her all this time.
-In the end, Soo-jung triumphs over Dae-soon professionally, then proposes to Karl and they finally get married.
+Bitter that Karl chose a girdle-clad "old maid" over her, Dae-soon not only steals her creative ideas for jewelry design, but reveals to Soo-jung that Karl has been making a fool of her all this time.
+In the end, Soo-jung triumphs over Dae-soon professionally, then proposes to Karl, and they finally get married.